-Chifa is a Chinese Peruvian fusion that many people haven’t heard of, but in Peru, and especially in Lima, there are more than 6,000 places where you can try it.
+In Peru, and especially in Lima, there are more than 6,000 places where you can try it.
 Watch this video to learn more.

-Youtuber My Name Is Andong prepared a special video about Chifa on a visit to Peru where he explains that this “unofficial national dish” was created as a working class food, but there are “fancier chifas on the rise”.
+Youtuber My Name Is Andong prepared a special video about chifas on a visit to Peru where he explains that this national dish was created as a working class food.
+These days you will also find “fancier” chifas on the rise.

-Chifa restaurants are mostly run by Chinese Peruvians and they can be found in Lima’s Chinatown but also in other regions of the country.
+Chifas are mostly run by Chinese Peruvians and they can be found not only in Lima’s Chinatown, but across the city and the country.

-Some dishes are chi jau kay, mal lu wantan, aeropuerto and combinado.
-This last one in the most Peruvian of all, according to the youtuber, since it has a little bit of everything which is something the Peruvians enjoy in a dish.
+Some of the dishes include classics like chi jau kay and mal lu wantan and newer creations: aeropuerto and combinado.
+This last one in the most Peruvian of all, according to the Youtuber, since it has a little bit of everything which is something Peruvians enjoy in a dish.

-Most chifa is inspired by the cooking in the south of China and it MUST go with Inca Kola, a Peruvian drink that is made from a plant called Hierba Luisa.
+Most chifa cuisine is inspired by the cooking to be found in the south of China.
+And in Peru, you must have it with Inca Kola (the Peruvian drink that is made from a plant called hierba luisa).